chhjel/HealthCheck/README.md

 * Request log module that lists controllers and actions with their latest requests and errors.
 * Documentation module that shows generated sequence diagrams from code decorated with attributes.
 * Dataflow module that can show filtered custom data.
 For e.g. previewing the latest imported/exported data.
+* Settings module for custom settings related to healthcheck.

 ## Getting started